otheiner/blog/_posts/2025-10-03-Nordkapp_stories.md

 >Best regards, <br>
 >...

-I have to say that this message made me incredibly happy.
-I love adventures but I am also aware that being able to do similar things is kind of a privilage and I try to keep that in mind.
-I am healthy, I have time, and I am at stage of my life when I can allow myself to do these things.
-It is not always easy and it needs some dedication but that's my choice.
-I choose to do it, but there are people who can't, even if they wanted to.
-And so knowing that our story had positive impact on someone's life (and it doesn't matter it is a single person) is extemely fulfilling and makes me thing that seemingly silly activity, such as riding scooter, can help make this world slightly better place.
+I have to say, this message made me incredibly happy.
+I love adventures, but I’m also aware that being able to do things like this is a privilege, and I try to keep that in mind.
+I’m healthy, I have the time, and I’m at a stage of life where I can allow myself to do these things.
+It’s not always easy, and it takes dedication, but it’s my choice.
+I choose to do it, while many people can’t, even if they want to.
+That’s why knowing our story had a positive impact on someone’s life (even if it’s just one person) is extremely fulfilling.
+It makes me realize that a seemingly silly activity, like riding a scooter, can actually make the world just a little bit better.

 {% include gallery.html
 	type="justified"